Snapshot

 abstract val root: Snapshot

 The root snapshot for this snapshot.
-For non-nested snapshots this is always this
+For non-nested snapshots this is always this.
+For nested snapshot it is the parent's root.

 snapshotId